Hierarchical community structure in networks: Introduction

 The notion of hierarchy in networks is widespread and has been discussed from a plethora of different perspectives~\cite{Corominas-Murtra2013}.
 For instance, if edges denote some type of flow (e.g., information, data, mass, nutrients, money) this may induce a hierarchy among the nodes~\cite{Clauset2015,Shrestha2018} in which nodes higher up in the hierarchy have more links directed towards nodes at lower levels of the hierarchy (or vice versa, depending on the convention of the directionality).
 To be clear, these types of nodal rankings are not the hierarchies we are looking for.
 Rather, we are interested in the hierarchical organization of community structure, i.e.,~communities that are again composed of communities~etc. Existing models and methods for detecting hierarchical structure are often constrained to find dense assortative community structures~\cite{ravasz2003hierarchical,Rosvall2011, Lancichinetti2011}.
 Here we consider general probabilistic descriptions of mesoscopic hierarchical group structures, which can be combinations of assortative and disassortive structure.

 There are currently many methods available that perform ``hierarchical'' community detection.
-Some methods are algorithmically hierarchical~\cite{blondel2008fast, peixoto2014hierarchical} and produce a hierarchy as a by-product and without guarantees of hierarchical structure in the network.
-To demonstrate this point, \Cref{fig_modelvshier} illustrates the distinction between a hierarchical model and hierarchical structure.
-Here we consider a network containing 64 cliques that each contain ten nodes.
+Some methods are algorithmically hierarchical~\cite{blondel2008fast, white2005spectral, newman2006modularity} and produce a hierarchy as a by-product and without guarantees of hierarchical structure in the network.
+Yet another class of methods involve fitting a hierarchical model~\cite{peixoto2014hierarchical,blundell2013bayesian,Clauset2008,Lyzinski2017,leskovec2010kronecker}.
+However, in some cases, the design of these models have been motivated by objectives other than detecting hierarchies such as to produce networks with certain statistical properties~\cite{leskovec2010kronecker} or to identify communities beyond the resolution limit~\cite{peixoto2014hierarchical}.
+Consequently, whenever we use one of these approaches (either a hierarchical algorithm or hierarchical model), we run the risk of identifying a hierarchy that has greater complexity than the data can support.

+To demonstrate this point, \Cref{fig_modelvshier} illustrates a network containing 64 cliques that each contain ten nodes.
 It is relatively uncontroversial to suggest that the desired output of a community detection algorithm for this network would be to recover those sixty-four cliques as communities.
-Furthermore, because the cliques are structurally identical, any hierarchical grouping is artificial --- any clique can be swapped with any other, all putative hierarchical configurations are effectively equivalent and there exists no preferred hierarchical grouping.
-However, applying the hierarchical model of~\citet{peixoto2014hierarchical} to this network produces a hierarchical clustering (\cref{fig_modelvshier}B).
-The reason is that the hierarchical model is designed primarily to allow for the detection of communities that are smaller than the resolution limit~\citep{fortunato2007resolution} imposed by the Bayesian model selection procedure employed~\citep{peixoto2013parsimonious}.
-We can conclude that the inferred hierarchy in this case is misleading, as there is no further structure beyond partitioning the network into sixty-four groups.
-For reference, \cref{fig_modelvshier}C shows an adjacency matrix that contains a meaningful hierarchical community structure corresponding to the same dendrogram in \cref{fig_modelvshier}B.
+Furthermore, because the cliques are structurally identical, any hierarchical grouping is compatible~---~any clique can be swapped with any other, all putative hierarchical configurations are effectively equivalent and there exists no preferred hierarchical grouping.
+Na\"ively applying a hierarchical community detection method may produce a hierarchical clustering, as shown in \cref{fig_modelvshier}B. We can consider this detection of superfluous hierarchical levels as analogous to identifying spurious communities in an Erd\H{o}s-R\'enyi random graph.